 African Americans contributed to Utah’s religious, social, and cultural heritage.
 Despite the severe obstacles they faced, African Americans living in the West Side established churches, obtained employment, owned businesses, and served the citizens of their state and nation by serving in the armed forces.

 Many African American Utahns were congregants of a number of religious organizations.
 Utah’s African American churches had their beginnings in the Pioneer Park neighborhood.
 The Trinity African Methodist Episcopal Church, located at 500 West and 600 South, opened its doors to followers in 1891.
 The Calvary Baptist Church also served African American followers.
 Congregates originally occupied a building located on 202 South and 300 West that was previously known as the First Baptist Church.
 In the late nineteenth and early twentieth centuries, the community had two fairly well-circulated African American newspapers, the Utah Plain Dealer and the Broad Ax, along with three or four smaller papers, all produced between 1890 and 1920.

 Many African Americans migrated to Utah to work for railroads or in the growing industrial sector.
-Between 1896 and 1899, the U.S. military also attracted hundreds of African Americans to Salt Lake City (known as the “Buffalo Soldiers,” read a Natl.
+Between 1896 and 1899, the U.S. military also posted hundreds of African Americans to Salt Lake City (known as the “Buffalo Soldiers,” read a Natl.
 Museum of African American History & Culture article).
-The Army’s 24th Infantry Regiment’s 699 brought men, women, and children to serve at Fort Douglas, which is located roughly three miles east of Salt Lake City’s Temple Square.
+The Army’s 24th Infantry Regiment transferred 699 men, women, and children to Fort Douglas, which is located roughly two and half miles east of Salt Lake City’s Temple Square.
 By the end of the 19th century combined, in Salt Lake City, Fort Douglas (24th Infantry), Ogden and Fort Duchesne (9th Cavalry), African Americans numbered over twenty-three hundred citizens.